It’s the absolute last thing you expect to happen. You work hard trying to lose weight. You lose 100lbs. You should be happy, right?

 You just don’t look like you thought you would.

-You were supposed to be beautiful.
+You were supposed to be beautiful (and you are beautiful, but perhaps you just dont look how you wanted).
 When you got down to the right weight, you were supposed to have perfect skin, amazing hair, a killer body… And even though you do look grea, you are somehow still not satisfied.

 It doesn’t matter what other people tell you.
 They can tell you you look beautiful all day, but some part of you won’t listen.
 This is the reality of depression after weight loss.
 It’s the depression of working so damn hard to achieve your goals, only to discover that your goals aren’t as great as you thought they would be.